Squatting in the Philippines: Overview

 The Philippine Statistics Authority has defined a squatter as "One who settles on the land of another without title or right or without the owner's consent whether in urban or rural areas".
 Local media and journalists refer to squatters euphemistically as "informal settlers."

 Out of the country's population of about 106 million, an estimated 4.5 million were homeless according to the Philippine Statistics Authority; of these 3 million were in the capital Manila.
 Causes of homelessness include poverty and destruction of homes due to natural calamities and climate change.
 Urban poor activist Mimi Doringo has called on the government to redirect corruption-prone pork barrel funds and counterinsurgency spending to address the Philippines' housing backlog.

 The growth of homelessness and squatting in urban areas are linked to internal migration from poorer regions.
 Rural poverty, a major factor in internal migration, has been rooted on various factors, including farmer dispossession and land grabbing, violent suppression of peasant movements, decline of the agricultural sector, and the deterioration of living conditions in rural areas.

 Residents of informal settlements tend to experience poor living conditions and may lack access to basic services such as water, sanitation, and health care.
+Informal settlements may be threatened by or subjected to demolitions, while housing rights activists may be subjected to red-tagging, violent attacks, or harassment.
+According to cultural studies professor Laurence Castillo, demolitions are justified through a development framework, using such terms as "economic development", "urbanization", and "infrastructural projects".

+The Philippine government allotted ₱65.43 billion for housing projects from 2015 to 2022.
+According to the Philippine Commission on Audit, the National Housing Authority failed to achieve its targets repeatedly, citing instances of project delays and unoccupied housing units.
+The housing backlog stood at 6.5 million in 2022 and is projected to rise to 10 million under the Bongbong Marcos presidency.
+UN-Habitat estimates that the housing backlog could reach 22 million by 2040.